Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ```

 > In subsequent requests, be sure to replace `<YOUR_TOKEN>` in the Authorization header parameter with the token returned to you here.

-Ezus authentication scheme is based on <a href='https://swagger.io/docs/specification/authentication/api-keys/' target="_blank">API Keys</a> and <a href='https://swagger.io/docs/specification/authentication/bearer-authentication/' target="_blank">Bearer authentication</a>.
-So, you will need 2 things to be able to interact with our API:

-- An Ezus API key
-- User credentials of an Ezus account

-<span style="text-decoration:underline">API key</span>

-Ezus uses API keys to control access to its API.
-To get `<YOUR_API_KEY>`, ask your account manager.
-The Ezus API requires this API key to be included in the X-API-KEY header parameter of all your requests.

-`X-API-KEY: <YOUR_API_KEY>`

-<span style="text-decoration:underline">Bearer authentication</span>

-After calling the /login endpoint with valid credentials, a bearer token will be returned to you: `<YOUR_TOKEN>`.
-This token is then valid for 12 hours.
-The Ezus API requires this bearer token to be included in the Authorization header parameter of all subsequent requests.

-`Authorization: Bearer <YOUR_TOKEN>`

 ### HTTP Endpoint